GEORGETOWN DIVIDE EQUESTRIAN TRAILS FOUNDATION 2018 YEAR END REPORT – 2019 MEMBERSHIP

-Nearly two dozen board members and guests showed up in early 2018 in response to last year’s end of the year report.
-They proved eager to carry-on the work of GDETF and do even more to sign trails and improve facilities for equestrians on the Divide.
-Thanks to them, the Board has been rebuilt and both the Fun Ride and Poker Ride were huge successes in 2018.
-They and additional trail improvements and additions to Dru Barner are planned for 2019.
+Nearly two dozen guests showed up at a board meeting in early 2018 in response to last year’s end of the year report announcing a tired and dwindling set of GDETF board members.
+They proved eager to carry-on the work of GDETF and do even more to support and improve trail facilities for equestrians on the Divide.
+Thanks to them, the board was rebuilt with new faces and lots of excitement for the future.

-GDETF now regularly meets at the offices of Premier Foothills Properties in Cool on the first Thursday of every month.
+GDETF Board regularly meets in Cool on the first Thursday of every month.
+As always, you are always welcome to attend any of our board meetings.
 For further information and to let us know you will be joining us, e-mail us at GDETF2@gmail.com or contact us through this website.

 The 2019 GDETF Board of Directors